atharvadate04/Byte_Brigade_LLM_Finetuning/README.md

 # Byte_Brigade_LLM_Inference-Finetuning

-This repository contains a Jupyter Notebook for inferencing on a chatbot as part of a larger server project with many folders and libraries.
+- This repository contains a Jupyter Notebook for inferencing on a chatbot as part of a larger server project with many folders and libraries.
-It also contains a Jupyter notebook for finetuning of meta-llama/Llama-2-7b-chat-hf model using custom alpaca_cleaned_dataset from [alpaca_lora](https://github.com/tloen/alpaca-lora) repository.
+- It also contains a Jupyter notebook for finetuning of meta-llama/Llama-2-7b-chat-hf model using custom alpaca_cleaned_dataset from [alpaca_lora](https://github.com/tloen/alpaca-lora) repository.

 ## Introduction
-Part 1: This notebook demonstrates the process of running inferences on a chatbot model.
+- Part 1: This notebook demonstrates the process of running inferences on a chatbot model (Intel/neural-chat-7b-v3-1).
 The aim is to showcase the model's capabilities and provide insights into its performance and application.
-Part 2: This notebook demonstrates the process of fine-tuning a model on a specific dataset.
+- Part 2: This notebook demonstrates the process of fine-tuning a model on a specific dataset.
 The dataset was initially too large, so it was reduced to optimize the training time.
 The notebook provides a step-by-step guide on fine-tuning and evaluating the model.
 We use 3 kinds of dataset for Text Generation, Summarization and Code Generation.

 ## Prerequisites